HERNANDO DE SOTO: Hero or Villain of Two Continents?

 With that ended one of the most amazing careers in the history of both exploration and military conquest on any scale.
 His surviving army continued to wander westward for nearly another year before returning to the Mississippi, building boats, and fighting their way down to the Gulf of Mexico, where just over half of the original army of more than 600 eventually found their way back to Cuba, from where they had started four years before, destitute and full of anger for the man who had promised so much and delivered so little.
 It is easy for anyone reading about these people to develop a severe dislike for those men, due to their many cruelties and lack of moral behavior based on more "modern" standards.
 But to say that they lacked character is to ignore the times they lived in and the culture that produced them.
 The sheer scope of their visions, their feats of endurance in the face of overwhelming environmental and human obstacles, and their perseverance in the face of the unknown deserve some measure of credit, if not respect perhaps, at the very least.
 Would many of us act so differently if placed on an alien planet with beings of strange behavior whom we were told were not even true humans by what we believed, especially if they possessed something we coveted above all else in our own culture or were seen as souls to be converted by whatever means necessary?
 I wonder!
 It is easy to cast these conquistadors onto the moral scrapheap of history, but men like Hernando de Soto and others did, after all, represent the "best" of their own era and culture and should be viewed as such through the ever-hazy lens of time and modern historical perspective.

 This writer sincerely hopes the reader will take the opportunity to compare and contrast one of these men, De Soto, with one of the "best and the brightest" of the native peoples, who were caught up in the vortex of those amazing and impactful events and judge the lasting impact for him or herself.
-It is this human and intellectual comparison that forms the backdrop of the story for CHILDREN OF THE CIRCLE and brings to a conclusion the 12,000 year plus journey of this important book series, which I have been privleged to offer you, the reader.
+It is this human and intellectual comparison that forms the backdrop of the story for CHILDREN OF THE CIRCLE and brings to a conclusion the 12,000 year plus journey of this important book series, which I have been privileged to offer you, the reader.

 LOOK FOR GREAT SAVINGS ON THIS TERRIFIC NEW BOOK ON THIS WEBSITE OR ON OUR FACEBOOK PAGE.

 To read a short review of this book or any other in the series, or to offer one of your own, the reader is invited to scroll down the BLOG page to the heading Review A Book and click on Comments to see readers' reviews.
+This book and others in the series are available through all Amazon and Kindle ebook platforms.

 This blog will continue to explore important issues of Native American prehistory, both those reflected in the author's books and those new ones which continue to develop over time.
 As always, your comments, questions, or suggestions are strongly encouraged.
 You may login to this easy to access and secure website to post or visit our even more accessible FACEBOOK link to register your comments.
 You may also communicate with the writer directly through his email address by clicking on Contact on the tool bar at the top of this page.